pltrant/GSL-Editor/setup.md

     ![](https://radiantglyph.com/gsiv/gsleditor/extension.jpg)

-3. Once the extension is installed, you should see 3 new buttons on the bottom, left Status Bar: Download, Upload, and GSL.
-Click the GSL button, then a new dialog will show all the available GSL commands.
-Run the User Setup, which will prompt you for your Play.net account name, password, character to log in on, and game instance.
+3. Once the extension is installed, you will be prompted to run the User Setup process.
+It will securely store your Play.net account credentials so you can log into the game to download and upload scripts.

     ![](https://radiantglyph.com/gsiv/gsleditor/settings.jpg)